quicwg/base-drafts/draft-ietf-quic-transport.md

 ODCIL:

-: The length of the Original Destination Connection ID field.
-The length is encoded in the least significant 4 bits of the byte, using the same encoding as the DCIL and SCIL fields.
-The most significant 4 bits of this byte are reserved.
-Unless a use for these bits has been negotiated, endpoints SHOULD send randomized values and MUST ignore any value that it receives.
+: The four least-significant bits of the first byte of a Retry packet are not protected as they are for other packets with the long header, because Retry packets don't contain a protected payload.
+These bits instead encode the length of the Original Destination Connection ID field.
+The length uses the same encoding as the DCIL and SCIL fields.

 Original Destination Connection ID: